triton-inference-server/tutorials/Popular_Models_Guide/StableDiffusion/README.md

 ## Known Issues and Limitations

-1. When shutting down the server an invalid memory operation occurs:
+1. When shutting down the server, an invalid memory operation occurs:

+   > [!Note]
+   > This error is also seen in standalone applications outside of the Triton Inference Server
+   > and we believe this is due to an interaction between imported python modules.
+Further
+   > we haven't seen any issues related to this error and believe it can be safely
+   > ignored.

    ```
    free(): invalid pointer
    ```

-   > [!Note]
-   > This error is also seen in standalone applications outside of the Triton Inference Server
-   > and we believe this is due to an interaction between imported python modules.

 2. The diffusion backend doesn't support using a refiner model.